Date of Degree

 vi, 202 pages

 Includes bibliographical references (pages 193-202).

 Copyright 2009 Nicole Desiree Buscemi

 Buscemi, Nicole Desiree.
-"Diagnosing narratives: illness, the case history, and Victorian fiction." dissertation, University of Iowa, 2009.
+"Diagnosing narratives: illness, the case history, and Victorian fiction."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.